 The Information Available for S/4HANA and HANA

-The information available around S/4HANA and HANA is of very poor quality.
+The information available around S/4HANA and HANA is of inferior quality.

 There is no alternative for them.